FLIGHT DATA FOR RESEARCH

 ADS-B SIGNAL ANALYSIS

 Study ADS-B signal characteristics including reception rates, position accuracy, message types, and spoofing detection.
-AeroScope's signal integrity module provides a foundation for cybersecurity research in aviation surveillance systems.
+AeroScope's DO-260B 7-check validation and Kalman NIS test provide a foundation for cybersecurity research in aviation surveillance systems.
+The 9-dimension signal integrity score offers a quantitative metric for signal quality research.

 DATA EXPORT FORMATS